mitmedialab/virtualize/README.md

 ```
 git submodule add git@github.com:mitmedialab/virtualize
-virtualize/install.sh
+virtualize/setup.sh
 ```

-The install script will create an `activate` script, and an `install.sh` script.
+The setup script will create an `activate` script, and an `setup.sh` script.
 Be sure to commit these into your project, along with the added submodules:

 ```
-git add activate install.sh
+git add activate setup.sh
 git commit -m "added virtualize"
 ```